 The Commission provides a range of services and uses specialised equipment to assist electors with different needs to vote.

-Technology Assisted Voting
+Phone Assisted Voting

 Other Voting Options